pravallikabr/active_users_count/README.md

 # Semistructured-Json-events-Python-pandas-DF-Mysql(DOCKER)

-DESC: Using this REPO By executing below commands will turn semistructured json into pandas dataframe and it pushes it to MYSQL database which is built as part of this usecase to DEMO and as part of it it will even query that mysql db at the succesfull job.
+DESC: By executing below commands, will turn semistructured json into pandas dataframe and it pushes it to MYSQL database which is built as part of this usecase to DEMO and as part of it, it will query that mysql db at the succesfull job.

-* NOTE: If no Docker and just want to try script, still can be executed which gives the output and also throws exception as NO SQL DB AVAILABLE.
-If docker and mysql approach is not used, please ignore tests failing on json_mysql_test.py
+* NOTE: If Docker is not available then just run python program for output by following below mentioned commands.

 ### Prerequisites
 #### Python 3.6.* & Docker & GNU make